terraform-ibm-modules/terraform-ibm-cis/docs/README.md

   * The domain must be active.
   * The global load balancer( GLB) or DNS records must be proxied.

-      For more information proxy options, see [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis).
+For more information about proxy options, see [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis).